dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Remove-DuplicateMembers.md

 ## PARAMETERS

 ### -Members
-The array of members to remove duplicates from.
+Specifies the array of members to remove duplicates from.

 ```yaml
 Type: System.String[]